Days to validate applications

 Planning Agents Forums

-We offer events for planning agents and developers submitted applications in Cornwall.
+We offer events for planning agents and developers submittimg applications in Cornwall.
 You can find more information on events and resources on our Planning Agents Forum webpage.

 We send out invitations direct to our subscribed agents.
-Would you like to get information and invitations on the Planning Agents Forum?
-If so, please contact Nic Phillips at positiveplanning@cornwall.gov.uk
+If you wish to get information and invitations on pur events for agents, please contact us at positiveplanning@cornwall.gov.uk.

 Saved Policies